DarRo9/calculator/README.md

 # calculator
 Python Calculator Using Tkinter

-Getting Started
+Getting Started:
-Clone the Repository on your Local Machine
+1. Clone the Repository on your Local Machine;
-Run the .py file
+2. Run the .py file.

 Built With:
 1. Python Programming Language;